ufal/npfl138/exam/questions.md

 - Formulate the Universal approximation theorem.
 [5]

 #### Questions@:, Lecture 2 Questions
-- Describe maximum likelihood estimation, as minimizing NLL, cross-entropy and KL divergence.
+- Define maximum likelihood estimation, and show that it is equal to minimizing NLL, minimizing cross-entropy, and minimizing KL divergence.
 [10]

 - Define mean squared error, and show how it can be derived using MLE (define
   $p_{\textrm{model}}$, show how MLE looks using $p_{\textrm{model}}$, prove